serverlessworkflow/specification/specification.md

 For event-based conditions, a switch state acts as a workflow wait state.
 It halts workflow execution until one of the referenced events arrive, then making a transition depending on that event definition.
-If events defined in event-based conditions do not arrive before the states "eventTimeout" property expires, state transitions are based on the defined "default" transition property.
+If events defined in event-based conditions do not arrive before the states `eventTimeout` property expires, state transitions are based on the defined "default" transition property.

 Switch states cannot be workflow ending states.